CmosTheBattery/zscript-badass-edition/README.md

 > "I swear to god if my computer breaks for the 6th time I'm gonna shoot myself with a 12gauge" - Saver310

+> "I'm gonna change myself, how do I kill this" - rostuhan

+> "Imagine if Freedoom: Bad*ss Edition had a water gun that broke balls" - rostuhan

+> "Bad*ss life support" - rostuhan

 > "WHITOID SPOTTED" - SmekkyBoy

 > "get this NERD out of my sight.... doesnt know who David William is..." - SmekkyBoy

 > "human rights REVOKED!!!!!" - SmekkyBoy

-> "Imagine if Freedoom: Bad*ss Edition had a water gun that broke balls" - rostuhan

-> "Bad*ss life support" - rostuhan

 > "ill start working on map31 soon (when I feel like it)" - Xiaojun Yue (Dari)